ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Account Objects

-An ACME account resource represents a set of metadata associated to an account key pair.
+An ACME account resource represents a set of metadata associated to an account.
 Account resources have the following structure:

 key (required, dictionary):
-: The public key of the account key pair, encoded as a JSON Web Key object
+: The public key of the account's key pair, encoded as a JSON Web Key object
 {{!RFC7517}}.
-This field is not updateable by the client.
+The client may not directly update this field, but must use the key-change resource instead.

 status (required, string):
 : The status of this account.
 Possible values are: "valid", "deactivated", and